Updated: Jun 18

 Between her film career and beauty/wellness company, Goop, Gwyneth Paltrow gets her fair share of news coverage.
 Her fans love her, although lately, she’s been getting some bad press.
-Recently there was a piece in the Daily News reporting that Goop is under attack for claims being made on its website.
+Recently there was a in the Daily News reporting that Goop is under attack for claims being made on its website.

 But, it’s unfair.